maclong9/WebSpecificLanguage/README.md

 # Web Specific Language (WSL)

-WSL is a Swift language for writing web code in HTML, CSS, and JavaScript, following Swift conventions.
+WSL is a Domain Specific Language for writing web application code in a conventional Swift syntax.

 **Features:**
 - Type safety